srijan-kapoor/Github-Issue-Tracker/README.md

 # Github Issues Tracker

-A project to track of open issues on Github repos.
+A project to keep track of open issues on Github repos.

 This project was bootstrapped with [Create React App] (https://github.com/facebook/create-react-app).

 ### Installation

-Below mentioned dependencies have been already integrated in the project Install the dependencies and devDependencies and start the server.
+Below mentioned dependencies have been already integrated in the project

 ```sh
 "react-redux": "^7.0.1",